Warning Signs and Symptoms of Adderall Addiction and Abuse

 Increased productivity, maximum efficiency, and knife-like focus.
 Whether it be success in academics, your career, or a side-project, they all require a certain amount of mental investment.
-At times, it is difficult for our brain to keep up, and some rely on the use of medication like adderall to get the job done.
+At times, it is difficult for our brain to keep up, and some rely on the use of medication like Adderall to get the job done.
 Due to this, Adderall addiction and abuse is rampant.

 Adderall is a drug that has substantial effects on the brain, and unassumingly but equally fierce side-effects on the rest of the body.
 Despite these consequences, it has grown in notoriety and use amongst students, and young adults in their 20’s and early 30’s.